mengbinhao/jack-note/docs/english/NPR.md

   > take action
   > to some extend
   > All of this has xxx on edge
+  > Evil swept across xxx yesterday.
+To say the least, xxx has been shaken to its core

 - 2022.5.31
   - brittle adj